arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/x8-getting-started/content.md

 ### GSM Modem

 The Portenta Max Carrier carries a cellular modem SARA-R412M-02B to carry out tasks requiring general network connectivity.
 This cellular modem is capable of establishing 2G / Cat-M1 / NB-IoT connections globally.
-It is powered by bidirectional logic level shifter SN74LVC1T45 and an internal regulator, implemented for the use of SIM card and I/O. The cellular modem requires a SIM card and an antenna connected to the SMA connector.
+It is powered by a bidirectional logic level shifter SN74LVC1T45 and an internal regulator, implemented for the use of SIM cards and I/O. The cellular modem requires a SIM card and an antenna connected to the SMA connector.

 ![LoRa® and GSM peripherals on the Max Carrier](assets/lora-on-max-carrier.svg)

-If you want to use this feature with Python® scripts, have a look at the [Modem Manager api](https://www.freedesktop.org/software/ModemManager/doc/latest/ModemManager/).
+If you want to use this feature with Python® scripts, have a look at the [Modem Manager API](https://www.freedesktop.org/software/ModemManager/doc/latest/ModemManager/).

 ### LoRa®

-One of the many features of the Portenta Max Carrier is the Murata CMWX1ZZABZ-078 that enables LoRaWAN® connectivity.
-LoRaWAN® is a Low Power Wide Area Network (LPWAN) designed to connect low power devices to the Internet.
+One of the many features of the Portenta Max Carrier is the Murata CMWX1ZZABZ-078 which enables LoRaWAN® connectivity.
+LoRaWAN® is a Low Power Wide Area Network (LPWAN) designed to connect low-power devices to the Internet.
 It was developed to meet and fulfill Internet of Things (IoT) devices' requirements, such as low-power consumption and low data throughput.

-The appropriate antenna and frequencies depends on the region.
-The common frequencies are 915 MHz for North America and Australia, and 863 MHz for European region.
-Frequencies are on a range, so for example Australia region it is possible to use 928 MHz compatible antenna and configuration.
+The appropriate antenna and frequencies depend on the region.
+The common frequencies are 915 MHz for North America and Australia and 863 MHz for the European region.
+Frequencies are on a range, so for example in the Australia region it is possible to use a 928 MHz compatible antenna and configuration.

 For more in-depth information about LoRa® and LoRaWAN®, please read [The Arduino Guide to LoRa® and LoRaWAN®](https://docs.arduino.cc/learn/communication/lorawan-101).

 ### Ethernet

-The Gigabit Ethernet physical interface is directly connected to the high density connector to the Portenta X8 board.
-The connector includes a LED for indicating activity using the color orange, there is also a LED using the color green to indicate speed.
+The Gigabit Ethernet physical interface is directly connected to the high-density connector to the Portenta X8 board.
+The connector includes an LED for indicating activity using the color orange, there is also a LED using the color green to indicate speed.

 To access the 1 Gbps connection Ethernet peripheral on the Max Carrier you can use the following command:
 ```python